 The travel package will include most of the costs excluding international flight costs and other personal expenses.
 Hence, getting an excellent package must be your primary concern.
 The trekking package will cover accommodation, meals, and transportation costs.

-Other costs like travel insurance cost, tipping costs, visa costs, international transportation, are not included in most trekking packages.
+Other costs like travel insurance costs, tipping costs, visa costs, and international transportation, are not included in most trekking packages.
 You might find charges even for the basic amenities like hot water, internet connection, charging electronic gadgets, and others.